CatoTheYounger97/vitaDB_themes/README.md

 # VitaDB Downloader Themes
 - Themes for VitaDB Downloader https://github.com/Rinnegatamante/VitaDB-Downloader.
-- Please see example of theme folder structure in the `themes` folder.
+- Please read below for instructions on making themes and see finished themes in the `theme` folder.
 - Themes can be submitted as a Pull Request or uploaded to #vitadb channel in the Vita Nouva Discord.

 ![2022-09-09-002852](https://user-images.githubusercontent.com/82458228/189445671-6ad165a4-f4b8-40a9-988c-b34f10a144e6.png)